GPS Reception and Interference

 LNA to Receiver Line Loss 10 dB

-4. Click Apply to accept your changes and to keep the Properties Browser open.
+4. Click Apply to confirm your changes and to keep the Properties Browser open.

-Modeling GPS fixed reception pattern antenna
+Modeling a GPS FRPA antenna pattern

 1. Select the Antenna tab.